|Title:||Head Football Coach|

 Head Coach Marty Favret is in his 14th season as leader of the Tigers.
 After taking over a program that won just four games in three years prior to his arrival in 2000, Favret has firmly restored the winning tradition at Hampden-Sydney, having amassed an 95-39 (.709) record and three ODAC Championships over his first 13 seasons.
 Winning football and high-octane offenses have become the norm for Favret-led squads as his teams have won eight or more games in six of the last seven seasons, while Favret’s 2003 Tigers led the nation in scoring (47.2 points-per-game) and his 2005 team led the nation in total offense (525.2 yards-per-game).

-Last season, the Tigers posted their 11th consecutive winning record under Favret while leading the conference in scoring offense (36.5 points-per-game).
+Last season, the Tigers posted their sixth consecutive winning record and tenth overall under Favret while leading the conference in scoring offense (36.5 points-per-game).
 Hampden-Sydney also posted 12 players on All-ODAC teams including six on the First Team.
 For the fourth straight season, Favret coached an All-American as junior tackle Will Ferrell earned the honor from the AFCA.

 In 2011, Favret's Tigers won their third ODAC Championship since 2007 and advance to the NCAA Playoffs for the third consecutive season.
 Favret and crew finished the regular season 8-2 with a 5-0 mark at home, extending the win streak at Everett Stadium to 15.
 Favret was named the ODAC Coach of the Year for the fourth time while also capturing the same honors from the Virginia Sports Information Directors (VaSID).

 In 2010, Favret guided the Tigers to nine wins for the third time in his tenure while receiving a bid and home game in the NCAA Tournament for the second consecutive season.
 The Tigers capped off the regular season with a 34-28 win over arch-rival Randolph-Macon.